The devastating costs of traumatic brain injuries

 Individuals who have suffered brain injuries need hope.
 The daily challenges they face are devastating, and a kind word can go a long way in helping them toward recovery.
 They may need to relearn daily activities that were once basic to them, including talking and walking.
 Other physical and emotional challenges include unconsciousness, stroke or seizures, difficulty thinking/loss of cognitive ability and memory, stress disorders, depression, anxiety, paralysis and even death.

 If you or a close loved one is the victim, who has suffered a TBI, a personal injury lawsuit may be your best option to receive the compensation you need to begin the healing process.
-A lawyer experienced in complex injury cases can help you protect your rights.
+A brain injury lawyer experienced in complex injury cases can help you protect your rights.